vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization/ponto.rst

    :align: center
    :alt: Logo of the Ponto brand

-**Odoo** can synchronize directly with your bank to get all bank statements imported automatically into your database.
+**Leansoft** can synchronize directly with your bank to get all bank statements imported automatically into your database.

 Ponto is a paid third-party provider that can handle the synchronization between your bank accounts